 The completed questionnaires are collated for the NC's deliberation.
 The NC then presents the results, conclusions and its recommendations to the Board.
+The Board has met its performance objectives in respect of FY2016.

 The evaluation of individual Directors is conducted informally by the NC.
-Some factors taken into consideration by the NC include attendance, contributions during Board meetings, as well as individual performance of principal functions and fiduciary duties.
+Some factors taken into consideration by the NC include attendance records, contributions during Board meetings, as well as individual performance of principal functions and fiduciary duties.
+The performance of each director is taken into account in re-election.